Class Schedule

 Step 1- Prepare.
 This is a self-study course.
 Preparation is essential!
 Students must obtain an 8th Edition NRP book from the Harrell Library or Clinical Unit/Department and invest the time to prepare for the online exam and instructor-led event by studying the book.

-Step 2- Register for Instructor-Led Event in Compass.
+Step 2- Register for Instructor-Led Event in Compass (PSH employees ONLY).
 This event will appear on your Compass Transcript.
-Complete the pre-work e-Learning module to emergency equipment.

 Step 4- Attend the Instructor-Led Event.